Gunak00/rentacar-frontend/README.md

 ## Technologies Used

 The frontend of RentACar is built with Angular, a popular web application framework.
-It uses HTML, CSS, and TypeScript to create user interface.
+It uses Angular Material to create user interface.
 ## Screenshots

 Here are some screenshots of the frontend interface: